You can learn how to create shared value for your organisation and your stakeholders

 Business owners and managers today readily accept that business has a broader set of responsibilities.
 Modern CSR is the willingness of an organisation to incorporate social and environmental considerations in its decision-making and be accountable for the impacts of its decisions and activities on society and the environment (ISO 26000).

-60 seconds binary options strategy 2017 What is the connection between shared value and CSR?
+What is the connection between shared value and CSR?

 The connection between shared value and CSR is clear insofar as it requires business to respond to social problems.
 CSR also shares an innovation agenda that has been widely discussed, for example in the book Innovative CSR – from Risk Management to Value Creation, by Celine Louche (2010).